-c) Term paper 40%.
-Each student is required to submit an original (five pages double spaced text) written paper on karst, normally on a topic of their choice particularly drawing on information and examples culled during the field trip.
-The paper is due (in electronic Word format) Monday 4 November 2013.
+- a) Preparation: 30% based on evidence for prior reading, exercise informed questions and self-briefing assessed at preparation meetings, in the field and during evening tutorials.
+Asking sensible questions is more important than trying to show off what you know. - b) Participation: 30% based on daily review, behaviour, timeliness, preparation, contributions (academic and domestic) and overall engagement and responsibility in the trip. - c) Term paper: 40%.
+Each student is required to submit an original (five pages double spaced text) written paper on karst, on a topic of their choice particularly drawing on information and examples culled during the field trip.
+The paper is due (in electronic Word format) Monday 2 November 2015 Please submit all term papers as single attachments through OWL, providing a Turnitin report on textual originality.